kagg-design/woo-paylate/README.md

 ## Contents

-The WordPress Plugin WooCommerce PayLate includes the following files:
+The WordPress Plugin Gateway for PayLate on WooCommerce includes the following files:

 * `.gitignore`.
 Used to exclude certain files from the repository.
 * `CHANGELOG.md`.
 The list of changes to the core project.